You are here:

 - Q. Where do I start?

-A. You should start by closely reading the funding announcements.
-Determine your eligibility by reviewing the Threshold Evaluation Criteria (Section III.
-C).
-Carefully consider the Program Priorities (Section I.B) and Evaluation Criteria (Section IV.B) to develop your proposed activities to achieve specific outputs and outcomes in a manner that will address the evaluation criteria.
+You should start by closely reading the funding announcements.
+Determine your eligibility by reviewing Section III, Eligibility Information.
+Carefully consider the Program Priorities (Section I.B) and Evaluation Criteria (Section V.A) to develop your proposed activities to achieve specific outputs and outcomes in a manner that will address the evaluation criteria.

-- Q. What kind of materials do I need to submit for the initial proposal?
+- Q. What kind of materials do I need to submit for the proposal?

-A. To be considered for a SFBWQIF grant, EPA requires that each submission contain a set of common elements that are described in Section IV.B (Content of Initial Proposal Submission.)
-The materials that must be included in the initial proposal package include: Application for Federal Assistance Standard Form 424, Standard Form 424A, Proposal Narrative including Environmental Results, and a map of the project.
-It is also highly recommended that you include a one paragraph summary of your project including the expected environmental results.
+To be considered for a SFBWQIF grant, EPA requires that each submission contain a set of common elements that are described in Section IV.B (Content of Proposal Submission.)
+The materials that must be included in the proposal package include: Application for Federal Assistance Standard Form 424, Standard Form 424A, 15 page Proposal Narrative, and a map of the project.
+It is also highly recommended that you include a one paragraph abstract of your project including the expected environmental results.

-- Q. What is the initial proposal submission deadline?
+- Q. What is the proposal submission deadline?

 - Q. How will EPA review proposals?

-- Initial Proposals.
-Eligible initial proposals will be evaluated by the EPA Region 9 Review Committee which will score and rank the proposals using the evaluation criteria identified above in Section V.A.1.
+1. Eligible proposals will be evaluated by the EPA Region 9 Review Committee which will score and rank the proposals using the evaluation criteria in Section V.A.1.
 The Review Committee will consist of EPA staff and may also include representatives from other state or Federal agencies.
-Applicants with the highest ranking initial proposals will be invited to submit full proposals.

 - Q. How can I tell if I am eligible to apply for a grant?